Five new all-wheel-drive vehicles form Ford’s plan to expand market share in the next three years

 Early 2016 will see the introduction of the firm’s large SUV, the Ford Edge.
 It will make its debut at the Frankfurt motor show next week.
 The Edge will also be offered in the UK for the first time.

-The ambitious targets will see all-wheel-drive vehicles account for 50% of all Fords sold by 2016, when the option will be available on the Mondeo, S-Max, Transit and Galaxy models too.
+The ambitious targets will see all-wheel-drive vehicles account for 50% of all Fords sold by 2016, when the option will be available on the Ford Mondeo, Ford S-Max, Ford Transit and Ford Galaxy models too.
 The new Focus RS was released with the new Ford Performance AWD with dynamic torque vectoring earlier this year, and the Ranger pick-up is currently offered with driver-selectable 4WD.

 A Ford-sponsored survey in Europe indicates that the SUV sales boom is set to accelerate, with a drive from buyers aged between 17 and 34.